Radio Victory: On Air

 One of Victory's longest running shows was the Victory Roll, its own top-40 chart show aired on Saturday evenings until all ILR stations started simulcasting the Network Chart from Capital Radio.
 The Victory Roll (presented by Tony Power) was initially based on the station's playlist but later was compiled from record sales at the Co-op record department in Fratton Road.
 The stations's first catchphrase was "everything that touches you".
 Presenters included Nino Firetto.
 The initial Victory FM catchphrases were "enjoy the moment", "from the heart of the city", and sometimes "to greater Portsmouth."
 Broadcasters on the relaunched Radio Victory 107.4 in 1999 included Boy George, who also presented on the cable service.
+Many of these original shows are back on air under the new relaunched Radio Victory DAB+ and online station.